ilios/user-guide/dashboard/icons-explained.md

 ### Attendance Required
 ![Attendance Required](../images/icons_explained/att_req.png)

 **NOTE:** There is also an "Attendance Required" icon that is used by the School of Pharmacy at UCSF.
 It is possible to create custom icons and activate them on a school level.
-The screen shot of this icon is shown below.
+The screen shot of this icon is shown above.

 ### User Guide Link